 Find Me Here:

 Sara Pedigo grew up in the American South.
 She received her MFA in Painting from the University of Massachusetts, Amherst, in 2007.
-She is currently an Associate Professor at Flagler College located in Saint Augustine, Florida, her undergraduate alma mater.
+She is currently an Associate Professor and Chair of the Department of Art and Design at Flagler College located in Saint Augustine, Florida, her undergraduate alma mater.
 Pedigo has exhibited nationally, with solo exhibitions at The Cultural Center at Ponte Vedra Beach in Jacksonville, Florida, Wynn Bone Gallery in Annapolis, Maryland, and Barton College, Wilson, North Carolina.
 Group exhibitions include the Cue Foundation, First Street Gallery, and Blue Mountain Gallery in New York City, Manifest Gallery in Cincinnati, and the Naples Art Museum in Naples, Florida.
 In 2006, she was included in the Outwin Boochever Portrait Competition at the Smithsonian National Portrait Gallery in Washington DC, and received a Joan Mitchell Foundation MFA Grant.
 Her artwork has been the cover art for the following publications: Ivory Tower: A journal of poetry published by the University of Delhi, Play Button: Poems by Liz Robbins published by Cider Press Review and Minetta Review: a literary and arts publication at New York University.